EeraboinaKeerthi/AI_Agents/README.md

 **Generative AI**

 Gen AI is a type of artificial intelligence technology that can produce various types of content, including text, image, audio, and synthetic data.
+GenAI is a type of Artificial Intelligence that creates new content based on what it has learned from existing content.

 **Artificial Intelligence**